ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mielecloudservice/README.md

 ## Description
 This adapter is for retrieving information about all your Miele@Home devices from the official Miele 3rd-party API.
-Regardless if they are connected directly via WiFi or XGW3000 Gateway.
-It implements the **Miele 3rd Party API V1.0.3**
+Regardless if they are connected directly via Wi-Fi or XGW3000 Gateway.
+It implements the **Miele 3rd Party API V1.0.4**

 ## Prerequisites
 * Miele@Home User (Smartphone App)